I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactionsetdeviceaddressoffset.md

 If your driver calls this method on an operating system earlier than Windows 8, <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-kmdf-verifier">the framework's verifier</a> reports an error.

-The following code example initializes a DMA transaction.
-It then sets the offset of the register that the system DMA controller will access, provides a transfer completion callback routine, and executes the DMA transaction.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |